twpayne/chezmoi/assets/chezmoi.io/docs/quick-start.md

 This will open `~/.local/share/chezmoi/dot_bashrc` in your `$EDITOR`.
 Make some changes and save the file.

+!!! hint

+    You don't have to use `chezmoi edit` to edit your dotfiles.
+See [this FAQ entry](/user-guide/frequently-asked-questions/usage/#how-do-i-edit-my-dotfiles-with-chezmoi)
+    for more details.

 See what changes chezmoi would make:

 ```console